Medical Marijuana for Post-Surgical Pain in Florida

 Overview

 Chronic post-surgical pain (CPSP) is defined as pain that persists beyond the normal healing period — typically three months or longer after a surgical procedure.
-It affects an estimated 10-50% of patients following common surgeries including joint replacements, spinal procedures, mastectomies, thoracotomies, and hernia repairs.
+It affects an estimated 10–50% of patients following common surgeries including joint replacements, spinal procedures, mastectomies, thoracotomies, cardiac bypass, and hernia repairs.
 CPSP can involve neuropathic pain (nerve damage), inflammatory pain, or both, and often does not respond well to the same analgesics that managed acute post-operative pain.

 How Medical Cannabis May Help